UnrulyNatives/helpers-for-laravel-projects/README.md

 `use Unrulynatives\Helpers\UserExtensions;

 class User extends Authenticatable
 {

 use UserExtensions;`

+5. Register trait with useful for models
+In your model file declare:
+`use Unrulynatives\Helpers\ModelExtensions;

+class [your-model-name-goes-here] extends Authenticatable {

+use ModelExtensions;`

 ### Done!
  Now you can check if the package works.
 Point your browser to `unrulyhelpers`.
 You should see a clock - an example developed along Laraveldaily tutorial http://laraveldaily.com/how-to-create-a-laravel-5-package-in-10-easy-steps/